-The Government's changes to the Gene Technology Regulations will exclude a class of methods known as SDN1 from any notification or scrutiny at all.
-The regulations will become law on 8th October 2019, unless the Senate disallows them, and Australia will become one of the first countries in the world to deregulate the use of these new genetic modification techniques.
+The Government's changes to the Gene Technology Regulations will exclude a class of genetic modification methods from any notification or scrutiny at all.
+The regulations will become law, unless the Senate disallows them, and Australia will become one of the first countries in the world to deregulate the use of these new genetic modification techniques.